wazuh/wazuh-documentation/source/installation-guide/wazuh-cluster/wazuh_single_node_cluster.rst

 Wazuh single-node cluster
 =========================

-This document will guide you to install the Wazuh server components in a single-node cluster.
-Please, check the :ref:`compatibility matrix<compatibility_matrix>` if you have any doubt about your OS compatibility.
+This document will guide you in installing the Wazuh server components in a single-node cluster.
+Please, check the :ref:`compatibility matrix<compatibility_matrix>` if you have any doubts about your OS compatibility.

 .. note:: Root user privileges are required to execute all the commands described below.